 Take control now

-Let me know what this little experiment brings out in you and how you translated it in your life.
+Let me know what this little experiment brings out in you and how you translated it into your life.
 Are you still struggling with finding a way to do it all?

-If it went well from the first try, what are your favorite tips?
+If it went well on the first try, what are your favourite tips?
 Comment below or email me directly, I would love to get your view on this!